-How many times this last year have you been approached about making an executive career move?
-By which I mean a recruiter has contacted you individually, believing you to be a great fit for a role they are looking to fill?
+How many times have you been approached about a career move in the last year?
+More specifically, how many times has a recruiter contacted you about a role they are looking to fill?

 How headhunting has become more widespread

-Go back in time just 10 years and headhunting was reserved solely for C-Level openings.
-A prestigious headhunting firm would be called upon to research the very best candidates in the market for a particular opening – and then to approach those executives directly to see if they’d be open to a career move.
+Only 10 years ago, headhunting was reserved solely for C-level openings.
+A prestigious headhunting firm would be chosen to research and contact the very best candidates in the market for a particular opening.
 Names like Heidrick & Struggles and Korn Ferry were synonymous with headhunting.